 Me calling in for our Retro as my team members do a Start/Stop/Continue activity

 If your work and/or team naturally lends itself to spinning off and running solo, then you’ll be fine.
 You can continue, business as usual, grinding away on your solo work.
 Your location won’t really make much a big difference.

-However, very very very few software jobs in 2019 are purely solo efforts, and so for the 99.9% of us who have to actually talk to other people (oh the horror! 🙃), working remotely, successfully, boils down to putting in the extra effort to be included in the team and working with your other teammates to come up with creative solutions.
+However, very few software jobs in 2019 are purely solo efforts, and so for the 99.9% of us who have to actually talk to other people (oh the horror! 🙃), successfully working remotely boils down preparing to work remote in advance, being communicative with your teammates and coming up with creative solutions along the way.